alphagov/paas-cf/README.md

 # Additional notes

-## SSH tunnel to vagrant concourse-lite and share access to instance
+## SSH to Bootstrap Concourse and sharing

-Instead of allowing a non secure HTTP connection via the internet to the concourse-lite AWS instance, we create a SSH tunnel to redirect the port 8080 to localhost.
+Instead of allowing a non secure HTTP connection via the internet to the *Bootstrap Concourse*, we create a SSH tunnel to redirect the port 8080 to localhost.

 After running vagrant/deploy.sh "daemonized" SSH redirection will be running listening in the port localhost:8080.